 Beetlejuice The Musical Parents Guide

 In Beetlejuice The Musical: It’s showtime!
-Based on Tim Burton’s dearly beloved film, this hilarious musical tells the story of Lydia Deetz, a strange and unusual teenager whose whole life changes when she meets a recently deceased couple and a demon with a thing for stripes.
+Based on the Tim Burton film starring Michael Keaton, Alec Baldwin, Geena Davis, and Winona Ryder, this hilarious musical tells the story of Lydia Deetz, a strange and unusual teenager whose whole life changes when she meets a recently deceased couple and a demon with a thing for stripes.
 With an irreverent book, an astonishing set, and a score that’s out of this Netherworld, BEETLEJUICE is “SCREAMINGLY GOOD FUN!”
 (Variety).
 And under its uproarious surface (six feet under, to be exact), it’s a remarkably touching show about family, love, and making the most of every Day-O!

 Let’s take a look at what parents need to know in this parent’s guide and the age rating of the musical before letting their younger children watch Beetlejuice The Musical parents guide.

-Mature Content: The musical contains many adult themes, sexual innuendos, and discussions of death and suicide.
+Mature Content: The musical contains many adult themes, mature references, sexual innuendos, various adult references, and discussions of death and suicide.
 The show begins with the death of a parent, which could be triggering for some viewers.
-There are also other deaths shown in the musical: an electrocution, an attempted suicide, a stabbing, a character eaten by a sandworm, and some “ghost” deaths, like one having their wrists slit and another having their arms ripped off.
+There are also other deaths and a bit of violence shown in the musical: an electrocution, an attempted suicide and a suicide note, a stabbing, a character eaten by a sandworm (giant snake), and some “ghost” deaths and scary moments, like one having their wrists slit and another having their arms ripped off.

 There are many inappropriate sexual references and innuendos in the show.
-One is about jugs, referring to a pitcher and female breasts; characters are shown hummping one another; another character talks about how they got herpes; there is an implied sex scene; and there are discussions of orgies.
+One is about jugs, referring to a pitcher and female breasts; characters are shown hummping one another; another character talks about how they got herpes; there is an implied sex scene; scantily clad women; and there are discussions of orgies.

 The show also contains loud noises and flashing bright lights for those who are sensitive to the issue.